windfishballad/cuteRMob/README.md

 [r-Mobility](https://wiki.chessdom.org/R-Mobility), invented by Aloril, is a natural generalization of the scoring of Chess (an is also generalization of Lasker Chess scoring).

 In points scoring, it allows for more granular results than 1-0 or 0.5-0.5, thinning the optimal play tree by an order of magnitude (while remaining fully included in regular chess optimal play tree), and keeping engames which are drawn by classical rules interesting.
+It often also rewards the attacking side in the middlegame if attack is strong but insufficient to win, since a perpetual is likely to give a low G-score (typically G1.0 or G2.0).

 In Komi scoring, it allows for drawless chess.